-Three people die in crash near Silt on Monday night
+3 people die in crash near Silt on Monday night

 “We had three calls within 8 minutes, and one of them was a multiple fatal accident at Highway 6 and Davis Point,” CRFR Chief Randy Callahan said.
 “Both cars were on fire when we arrived.”

+Coroner’s Office investigators responded and upon arrival learned that two pickup trucks were involved in a head-on collision that resulted in a fire.

+“The impact from the crash and the subsequent fire has limited the Coroner’s Office investigators from determining a positive identification on all three males,” according to the release.
+“Circumstantial identification of the decedents is ongoing.
+The Coroner’s Office is working with families to achieve forensic identification.”

 CSP are investigating the accident, which involved a 2014 Dodge pickup and 1990 Ford pickup.
 Two occupants of the Ford and one in the Dodge died.

-The victims’ identities were not available as of Tuesday morning.
+Autopsies are scheduled for Wednesday with the Coroner’s Office contract pathologist.
+The Coroner’s Office will release findings regarding cause and manner of death and decedent identification when that information becomes available.
+The Coroner’s Office will only release the names of the deceased to the public once forensic identification is determined, which could take days or weeks.

+The Colorado State Patrol, Garfield County Sheriff’s Office, Colorado River Fire Rescue, Silt Police Department, Rifle Police Department, and Colorado Department of Transportation assisted the Garfield County Coroner’s Office.
+The Coroner’s Office is grateful for the teamwork provided by these agencies during this difficult multiagency response.

 Support Local Journalism